austynwhaley/team-profile-generator/README.md

 ### Usage for this application:

-#### To quickly and efficently establish a page of information to display for anyone intrested in their own application
+#### To quickly and efficently establish a page of information to display for anyone intrested in their application or project.

 ---